-Beginning June 12, 2019, Santa Monica College will be part of the Earthquake Early Warning (EEW) System.
+Santa Monica College has been part of the Earthquake Early Warning (EEW) System since June 12, 2019.

 What is the Earthquake Early Warning System?